-During the year ended 31 December 2022 the gain from forward foreign exchange contracts amounted to RUB 339 million (2021: RUB 243 million gain), and was included in the "Foreign exchange loss, net" line item in the consolidated statement of comprehensive income.
+During the year ended 31 December 2023, the Group had no gain or loss from forward foreign exchange contracts.
+During the year ended 31 December 2022, the gain from forward foreign exchange contracts amounted to RUB 339 million and was included in the Foreign exchange gain/loss, net line in the consolidated statement of comprehensive income.

-94% of the Group's sales to retail and wholesale customers are priced in Russian Rubles, therefore there is immaterial currency exposure in this respect.
-Other sales are retail sales of Best Price Kazakhstan, Fix Price Zapad LLC, FIXPRICEASIA LLC are priced in local currencies.
+During the year ended 31 December 2023 and the year ended 31 December 2022, 92% of the Group's sales to retail and wholesale customers were priced in Russian roubles; therefore, there is immaterial currency exposure in this respect.
+Other sales related to retail sales of Best Price Kazakhstan TOO and Fix Price Zapad LLC are priced in local currencies.